 In 1860, during the Italian Unification, the Villa Comunale was opened to everybody, and it was called “Villa Nazionale”.
 But throughout the Second World War the villa was used as an encampment for the German troops settled in Naples and for this reason the villa suffered many damages due to the allied bombardments.
 After many years of hard work of restoration, the Villa Comunale obtained the actual look.

-Inside the Villa Comunale you can find the Press Association and the Anton Dohrn’s zoologocal station that host the oldest Europe aquarium.
-Nowadays the Villa overlook the so-called “lungomare liberato”, which is a relaxing zone for tourists and families that have the opportunity to ride their bicycles or to rent a rickshaw in order to enjoy the extraordinary view of the Gulf of Naples.
+Inside the Villa Comunale you can find the Press Association and the Anton Dohrn’s zoological station that host the oldest Europe aquarium.
+Nowadays the Villa overlooks the so-called “lungomare liberato”, which is a relaxing zone for tourists and families that have the opportunity to ride their bicycles or to rent a rickshaw in order to enjoy the extraordinary view of the Gulf of Naples.

 From 07.00 am to 10.00 pm from 1st November to 30 April;

 From 07.00 am to 24.00 from 1st May to 31 October.